bndtools/bnd/biz.aQute.bnd.gradle/README.md

   bndrun 'my.bndrun'
 }
 ```
-There are four properties which can be configured for a TestOSGi task:
+There are five properties which can be configured for a TestOSGi task:

 ### ignoreFailures